srid/chronicle/README.md

 ### Moment

-This is what the "feelings" table currently contains.
-It is just the individual moments recording how things were at that very moment.
+This is what the user records (nothing else); it represents how things were going at that very moment (only) involving no recall or reverie.

 ### Story